Climate Change, Simply

 It starts with carbon.
 Carbon is in all living things as well as in the air, rocks, and soil.
 Carbon dioxide, which is carbon and oxygen together, is the main cause of the greenhouse effect.
 The carbon cycle is simply the transfer of carbon from the atmosphere to living things to Earth and the oceans and back to the atmosphere again.
 So when things die and we expend energy from dead animals and plants, such as burning fossil fuels, we release extra carbon.

-Fossil fuels refer to coal, crude oil, and natural gas, which are made from the remains of plants and animals that died millions of years ago.
+Fossil fuels refer to coal, crude oil, and natural gas, which are made from the remains of plants and animals that died millions of years ago, even before the dinosaurs.
 Coal comes from ancient tree trunks that were buried under many layers of rocks.
 Oil, or petroleum, was made from the remains of tiny sea creatures that formed a thick sludge on the seabed millions of years ago.
 That sludge also created chemicals that bubble out as “natural” gas.
 The burning of these creates energy that humans use to power machines and factories, as well as generate electricity.
 But when they are burned, they release carbon that was previously trapped and not part of the regular carbon cycle.
 This extra carbon is causing the greenhouse effect.

 Eighty-one percent of the total energy used in the U.S. comes from coal, oil, and natural gas.
 “This is the energy that is used to heat and provide electricity to homes and businesses and to run cars and factories.
 Unfortunately, fossil fuels are a nonrenewable resource and waiting millions of years for new coal, oil, and natural gas deposits to form is not a realistic solution.
 Fossil fuels are also responsible for almost three-fourths of the emissions from human activities in the last 20 years.”1